What is a Parked Domain? Everything You Need to Know

 4. WHOIS Lookup shows no active website information

-WHOIS lets you see domain registration details.
+The WHOIS database lets you see domain registration details.
 If there’s no website owner, no active business email and the hosting status is inactive, the domain is likely parked.
 Some domains may also show ‘domain is for sale’ or ‘domain registered, no active website’ messages on the WHOIS Lookup.

 Whois Lookup